-Abraham Morlu, a sprinter from Liberia, was coached by Williams from his freshman year at Watauga to a spot on his country's 400m relay team for the 2000 Olympics in Sydney, Australia, while a freshman at UNC-Chapel Hill.
+Abraham Morlu, a sprinter from Liberia, was coached by Williams from his freshman year at Watauga to a spot on his country's 400m relay team for the 2000 Olympics in Sydney, Australia, while a freshman at UNC-Charlotte.
 Morlu also made the Liberian relay team for the 2001 and 2003 World Championships.

 Daniel Duckworth won a Southern Conference championship in the weight throw while competing at nearby Appalachian State and in August 2009 was invited to a tryout for one of the two United States two-man bobsled teams.